albertvila/dotfiles/README.md

 - ChecksStyle-IDEA
 - Lombok

-### plenv
-Once you know that perl version to install, run the following commands
-1. plenv install $version
-2. plenv rehash
-3. plenv global $version
-4. plenv install-cpanm
-5. You may need to restart your terminal, just type perl --version to be sure you are running the desired version

-Note: If you get Segmentation fault installing perl versions, just install the perl-build as a plugin using the following command
-`git clone git://github.com/tokuhirom/Perl-Build.git $(plenv root)/plugins/perl-build/`

-### pyenv
-1. Install latest python version using the following command `pyenv install 3.7.3`
-2. Set this version as the default one for the whole system `pyenv global 3.7.3`

 ### nvm
 1. Setup the node version you want to use, for example to use node 8 type
 ```